 You know who you are

-Moana then replaces the goddess’s heart and she is once again restored to herself, the island Te Fiti.
+Moana then replaces the goddess’s heart, and she is once again restored to herself, the island of Te Fiti.
 She is then able to live out her purpose once again.
 She restores life to her island and the islands around her.

 When I saw this, I cried.
 I realized that I was that angry fire monster.
-I was breathing anger and resentment; I was just scraping along rock bottom trying to grasp hold of anything that would help or give relief.
+I was breathing anger and resentment; I was scraping along rock bottom, trying to grasp hold of anything that would help or give relief.
 I had completely lost myself.

-I didn’t have this realization until the second time I saw the movie.
-Maybe it was when I was ready to see it?
+I didn’t realize this until the second time I saw the movie.
+Maybe it was when I was ready to see it.
 I had already filed for divorce.
-My soon to be ex was out of the house and I was beginning to see things a little more clearly.
+My soon-to-be ex was out of the house, and I was beginning to see things more clearly.

-When I understood that this was who I had become, I set it in my mind to return to who I once was.
+When I understood this was who I had become, I decided to return to who I once was.
 Deep down, I knew who that was.
 Who I wanted to be.
 Who I was meant to be.

 Core Values are most commonly used today in business.
-Many organizations and businesses define their core values and then create their culture around them.
-Each branch of the military has its Core Values that new recruits memorize while they are in Boot Camp.
-It is the basis of what they will do, how they will act and think as they serve.
-Many would say an organization’s core values answer the question, “What is the most important thing about the organization?”
+Many organizations and businesses define their core values and create their culture around them.
+Each military branch has its Core Values that recruits memorize while in Boot Camp.
+It is the basis of what they will do and how they will act and think as they serve.
+Many would say an organization’s core values answer, “What is the most important thing about the organization?”

-This is also true for your personal core values.
-Your personal core values are the most important thing about you.
+This is also true for your core values.
+Your core values are the most important thing about you.
 The easy way to uncover yours is to ask yourself,

 What is the most important thing about me?
 What do I want my loved ones to remember about me when I have passed away?

-Now sum that up in about three describing words or written out in one to two sentences.
+Now, sum that up in about three describing words or write it out in one to two sentences.
 How hard is that?
 Especially if you have lost yourself and are unsure about what is important, or even good about you.

-One of the greatest barriers to our Core Values is hurt.
+One of the most significant barriers to our Core Values is hurt.
 If you have been hurt, you may be feeling a sense of guilt or shame.
 You may be blaming yourself for what others have done to you.
-I know that in the midst of both my destructive marriages, I often blamed myself for being there.
+I know that amid both my destructive marriages, I often blamed myself for being there.

 I even still find that I ask myself things like, Why didn’t you see it sooner?
 Why didn’t you leave sooner?
 How could you have let him do that to you and your children?
 How could you be so stupid, gullible, naive?